wlzhao22/NNSearch/README.md

 ## Note
 1. Only `float` datatype is support as hnswlib does.
-2. Only search performance curve in out paper's Fig 6 - 9 can be made.
-We have some un-released version of code, which optimize the memory cost during NN search.
+2. Only search performance curve in out paper's Fig 6 - 8 can be made.
+We have some un-released version of code, which optimizes the memory cost during NN search.
 3. For full API, plz run `./hnswlib/build/uni_nnsearch -h`
 4. Our API source codes are listed at `hnswlib/examples/cpp/uni_nnsearch.cpp` and `hnswlib/hnswlib/dataloader.h`.
 Have fun with it.